 - Height range: less than 49 inches or when the child’s head is above the top of headrest

 - Crotch buckle position: 1st or 2nd slot (1st slot is required when the insert is used)

 - Lower Anchors: 35 pound child weight limit

 Vehicle seat belt installation with the RAVA is a breeze.
 After the seat pad is unsnapped and pulled forward, the True Tension door is opened, then the belt is routed through the True Tension Door locking compartment.
 After that, simply pull the belt tight, lock it, and close the compartment.

-The installation takes seconds, and feels very secure with little effort.
-If you’re installing with a lap/shoulder belt, the RAVA requires locking the vehicle belt during installation.
+The installation is a very quick process and the result installations feel very secure with little effort.
+If you’re installing with a lap/shoulder belt, the vehicle seat belt must be locked during installation, before the panel is closed.
 Unsure how your belts lock?
 Learn more in our Lock It Up article!
 Vehicle seat belts that don’t lock will require a locking clip.